plan44/p44ayabd/README.md

 2. Use raspi-config (auto-starts at first boot) to expand the file system and to give the Rpi a suitable name (mine is called "ayabpi").

+**Note:** if you want to fit everything into a 4GB card, start with an older Raspian (Jessie from November 2015 is just below 4GB).
+To get around 400MB of free space, delete some big packages, for example:

+    # - frees about 400M
+    apt-get remove bluej libreoffice scratch supercollider xpdf sonic-pi apt-get autoremove

 ### Compiling p44ayabd

 Install the dependencies (takes a lot of time, as it includes installing the gcc toolchain):